peterleegolang/learn-go-with-tests/integers.md

 * Integers, addition
 * Writing better documentation so users of our code can understand its usage quickly
 * Examples of how to use our code, which are checked as part of our tests
+* Run test with switch `-v` to show individual tests